-- Team Building: A Making Strides team is a fun way to create camaraderie within your network! - Networking: Promoting a Making Strides team encourages coworkers to meet peers from other departments and come together. - Leadership Skills: Friends & Co-workers can volunteer to take the lead and act as Team Captains. - Health & Wellness: Promotes a healthy lifestyle by encouraging co-workers to get out and walk on event day (and before!). - Philanthropy: Making Strides is a great way to give back to your local community and support friends and co-workers who may be facing or affected by breast cancer.
+- Team Building: A Making Strides team is a fun way to create camaraderie in your office! - Networking: Promoting a Making Strides team encourages coworkers to meet peers from other departments and come together. - Leadership Skills: Employees can volunteer to take the lead and act as Team Captains. - Health & Wellness: Your company promotes a healthy lifestyle by encouraging co-workers to get out and walk on event day. - Philanthropy: Making Strides is a great way to give back to your local community and support employees who may be facing or affected by breast cancer.